Notes on the Geography of Australia: Alice Springs

 How was this calculated in the days before Google Maps?

 We'll be heading up the Stuart Highway to Tennant Creek, Katherine, and Darwin.

 Near the sign: an ephemeral bridge.
 Well, that's not quite right.
 A bridge needed occasionally is better.
 It's for the times when the Todd River is in spate and fills its broad channel immediately on the edge of town.

 First stop: the Alice Springs telegraph station.
-This is the dead-end road leading to it.
+This is the short, dead-end road leading to it.

 Speaks for itself but makes you wonder if half the official messages transmitted over the line were devoted to the sender's titles.
 The telegraph operators gleaned little good gossip, because official messages were encoded.
 Drat!

 The building on the right was the station master's residence, with a kitchen behind and, separately, on the left, barracks.
 The station master was a busy man who served also as postmaster, although mail arrived only every six weeks.
 He was also responsible for Central Australian Aborigines.
 In his spare time he served as the only judge, as an emergency doctor, and as a storekeeper for travelers.